algolia/algolia-react-boilerplate/docs/docs/03-Features/injected-content.md

-# Configuring Injected Content
+# Injected Content

-Here is some documentation on Injected Content that might also help you: https://github.com/algolia/algolia-react-boilerplate#--injected-content
+Here is some documentation on Injected Content that might help you: https://github.com/algolia/algolia-react-boilerplate#--injected-content

 https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/injecting-content/react/

+### From Main Index

-This guide will help you change the cards (or 'injected content') that you see on the search results page, like this Nike card:
+This is for changing the cards (or 'injected content') that you see on the Search Results Page, like this Nike card:

 ![nikecard](./media/ij1.png)